Select Your Region

 Emergency Support

 In an ideal world, SPDs would be prepared to process instruments safely, regardless of the circumstances.
 Increased processing capacity, utility issues, or slight contamination in the water from natural disasters are challenging to plan for.
 These events can cause SPD downtime, which can have devastating effects on your facility.
-Utilizing an offsite reprocessing partner can provide healthcare facilities with emergency support for both the short and long term.
-Allowing an SPD to continue with daily operations with enhanced support from a partner.
+Utilizing an offsite reprocessing partner can provide healthcare facilities with emergency support for both the short and long term, allowing an SPD to continue with daily operations with enhanced support from a partner.

 There are several benefits to offsite reprocessing that can help address the challenges of your in-house SPD, including:

 Staffing and Education - Have you experienced high SPD staff and leadership turnover?
 What is your ability to retain and educate staff in your SPD?
 Is it hard to find and retain sterile processing technicians or managers?
 Are there current gaps in staff training and education that impact overall quality?
-In times of staffing shortages, SPD technicians may feel the burden to process surgical instruments faster, which can result in mistakes that impact the OR and potentially a patient's safety.
+In times of staffing shortages, SPD technicians may feel the burden of processing surgical instruments faster, which can result in mistakes that impact the OR and potentially a patient's safety.

-Surgical Tray Backlogs in SPDProcedure Volume - Can your department manage the daily procedure volume from a space and equipment perspective?
+Procedure Volume - Can your department manage the daily procedure volume from a space and equipment perspective?
 Are you prepared for future anticipated volumes?
 Does the lack of space create tray backlogs and impact overall quality?

 Increase in Surgical Instrument Processing Complexities - Can you process complex instrument trays?
 Surgical instruments for minimally invasive procedures are becoming more difficult to process, and the demand for training and expertise among SPD staff has increased due to surgical instrument advancements.
 As equipment and instruments in the OR evolve, SPD staff must continuously stay updated on following IFUs to ensure instrumentation has been processed to the validated requirements to ensure they provide a safe and successful patient outcome.